-When several test bodies are involved, the Verification Body and proposer may agree that one of the test bodies be given a coordinating role.
+When several test bodies are involved without subcontracting arrangements between them, the Verification Body and proposer may agree that one of the test bodies be given a coordinating role.
 For example, taking samples and elaborating a general test plan that applies to all test bodies.
-However each test body remains responsible for applying the requirements set in the GVP, the specific verification protocol and in the test plan where applicable.
+However each test body remains responsible for applying the requirements set in the GVP, in the specific verification protocol and in the test plan where applicable.